jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 `legacy-whitelist`

-This plugin implements the Cordova 3.6 Whitelist policy for Cordova 4.0.
+> This plugin implements the Cordova 3.6 Whitelist policy for Cordova 4.0.

 If you implemented the whitelist system for Android before `15 Apr 2015`, then you can still use this system.
 As of that date, the new `whitelist` plugin is available and it runs with a different set of rules.
+However, the `legacy-whitelist` is also available and is currently support - but not likely much longer.

 `whitelist`

+> This plugin implements a whitelist policy for navigating the application webview on Cordova 4.0

+If you have not implemented the whitelist system yet, then you want to start here.
+This plugin has more parameters and has better granularity that the legacy plugin.

 ###4. <a name=navigation>allow-navigation</a>###

+Controls which URLs the \*WebView* itself can be navigated to.
+Applies to top-level navigations only.

+By default, navigations only to file:// URLs, are allowed.
+To allow other other URLs, you must add <allow-navigation> tags to your config.xml.

+*Quirks:* On Android, it also applies to iframes for non-http(s) schemes.

+**DANGEROUS-SETTING:** `<allow-navigation href="*" />`

 ###5. <a name=intent>allow-intent</a>###

+Controls which URLs the app is allowed to ask the \*system* to open.
+By default, no external URLs are allowed.

+This whitelist does not apply to plugins, only hyperlinks and calls to window.open().

+*Quirks:* On Android, this equates to sending an intent of type BROWSEABLE.

 ###6. <a name=access>access origin</a>###

 ###7. <a name=inappbrowser>inappbrowser</a>###